-That's not just in terms of the ever-growing number of countries that Major League players hail from.
-Since 1996, when the Mets and Padres traveled to Mexico to play a three-game series in Monterrey, MLB games have been played in countries that don't have Major League teams to call their own (including Puerto Rico -- which, although it is a U.S. territory, competes as its own team in international baseball competitions like the World Baseball Classic and the Olympics).
+It began in 1996, when the Mets and Padres traveled to Mexico to play a three-game series in Monterrey, Mexico, and since has expanded to other countries (including Puerto Rico -- which, although it is a U.S. territory, competes as its own team in international baseball competitions like the World Baseball Classic and the Olympics).

-Here's a rundown of the Major League Baseball games and series to take place outside the continental United States and Canada.
+Here's a rundown of the regular-season MLB games and series to take place outside the U.S. and Canada.
+(This doesn't count exhibition contests, such as the one the Tigers and Twins played in the Dominican Republic in March 2020).
 Games are separated by country and listed in chronological order.

 March 29-30, 2000: Mets vs. Cubs -- Tokyo Dome